Overton, Hampshire: Transport

 The village is served by Overton railway station on the West of England Main Line, which lies to the north of the village and by a weekday bus service provided by Stagecoach South to Whitchurch, Basingstoke and Andover.

 Sport and leisure

 Overton has over 30 acres of sporting facilities that are managed by the Overton Recreation Centre including a 9-hole Golf Course, Cricket Pitches, Football Grounds, Tennis Courts as well as numerous covered venues.
 Overton also has an outdoor swimming pool at Lordsfield and has many societies ranging from Art to Zumba.

 Football

-Overton has two football teams, non-League football club Overton United F.C. who play at Bridge Street, and Tron F.C. who play at Berrydown Sports Ground.
+Overton United F.C. play at Bridge Street and at Berrydown Sports Ground.

 Athletics

 Overton is the home of Overton Harriers & AC, a successful athletics club, based at the Bridge Street Pavilion.
 Overton Harriers compete in the Hampshire Road Race League and the Hampshire XC League and were the winners of the Men's Hampshire Road Race League in 2018.

 Overton Harriers host two races; the 'Overton 5' a road race which takes place in the village and surrounding countryside, and the Combe Gibbet race which is a 16-mile point to point race from Walbury Hill to Overton.